waku-org/research/docs/incentivisation.md

 Miners must expend physical resources to generate a block.
 If the block is invalid, these expenses are not compensated (implicit monetary punishment).
 Proof-of-stake (PoS), used in Ethereum and many other cryptocurrencies, introduces explicit monetary punishments.
-PoS validators lock up (stake) native tokens and get rewarded for validating blocks or slashed for misbehavior.
+PoS validators lock up (stake) native tokens and get rewarded for validating blocks or slashed for misbehaviour.

-### Decentralized storage
+### Decentralised storage

-Post-Bitcoin decentralized storage networks include Codex, Storj, Sia, Filecoin, IPFS.
+Post-Bitcoin decentralised storage networks include Codex, Storj, Sia, Filecoin, IPFS.
 Their i13n methods combine techniques from early P2P file-sharing with blockchain-inspired reward mechanisms.

 # Waku background

-Waku is a [family of protocols](https://waku.org/about/architect) for a modular privacy-preserving censorship-resistant decentralized communication network.
+Waku is a [family of protocols](https://waku.org/about/architect) for a modular privacy-preserving censorship-resistant decentralised communication network.
 The backbone of Waku is the Relay protocol (and its spam-protected version [RLN-Relay](https://rfc.vac.dev/spec/17/)).
 Additionally, there are light protocols: Store, Filter, and Lightpush.
 Light protocols are also referred to as client-server protocols and request-response protocols.